cpendo/alx-low_level_programming/0x00-hello_world/README.md

 File '5-printf.c' has a C program that prints text using the function printf followed by a new line.

 File '6-size.c' has a C program that prints the size of various types on the computer it is compiled and run on.

+File '100-intel' has a script that generates the assembly code (Intel syntax) of C code saved in the variable $CFILE and saves it in an output file.